KDP Formatting

 Last reviewed by Robert Prime — March 2026

 The table of contents (TOC) in your KDP book is more than just a navigational aid—it’s a crucial signifier of professionalism.
 For UK authors, getting the TOC right on Amazon’s Kindle Direct Publishing platform can be the difference between a smooth launch and weeks of frustrating delays, confused readers, and lost sales.
 I’ve been there myself, buried in formatting woes while preparing Google.
 Panic.
 Repeat., my own self-published title.
-The TOC problems felt like a brick wall — confusing, opaque, and stubborn.
+The TOC problems felt like a brick wall — confusing.

 When I was formatting Google.
 Panic.
 Repeat., despite being technically savvy, I found the TOC issues particularly maddening.
 The process took hours I could have spent marketing or writing, which is a common story among UK authors struggling with KDP’s archaic systems.